-As of December 31, 2021, we had 193 full-time employees.
-We will need to continue to expand our managerial, regulatory, clinical science, development operations, finance and other resources in order to manage our operations and clinical trials, continue our development activities and commercialize our product candidates or any future product candidates.
-Our management and personnel, systems and facilities currently in place may not be adequate to support this future growth.
-Our need to effectively execute our growth strategy requires that we:
+As of December 31, 2023, we had 231 full-time employees.
+As our clinical trials progress and we get closer to any potential regulatory approvals, we will need to expand our managerial, regulatory, clinical science, development operations, finance and other resources in order to manage our operations and clinical trials, continue our development activities and commercialize our product candidates or any future product candidates.
+Our management and personnel, systems and facilities currently in place may not be adequate to support our future needs.
+Our need to effectively execute on our growth strategy requires that we: